 Christie Barner is an acupuncturist with a Doctoral of Acupuncture and Oriental Medicine from Pacific College of Oriental Medicine in San Diego, CA. She is certified by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM) to practice Acupuncture and Chinese Herbal Medicine.
 She is trained by Dr. Travall Croom in the Synergy Facial technique, and holds national certification from the Council of Colleges of Acupuncture and Oriental Medicine (CCAOM) in Clean Needle Technique.
 She is licensed in NY and VT.

 Our goal is to use traditional medicine and modern research to provide high quality individualized care to help you meet your personal goals.
 Whether it is to decrease pain, gain mobility, maximize your sports performance, get better sleep or improve your appearance, we are here for you.

-We strive to provide a comfortable and relaxing atmosphere for all.
+We strive to provide a welcoming, comfortable, and relaxing atmosphere for all.
 Feel free to arrive early and enjoy a cup of tea.
 Allow yourself ample time to unwind and maximize the time you have set aside for self-care.

-Dr. Barner is trained in Chinese, Japanese, Korean, sports, facial and auricular acupuncture techniques.
+Dr. Barner is trained in Chinese, Japanese, Korean, sports, facial rejuvenation and auricular acupuncture techniques.

 We have a large traditional herb pharmacy to provide patients with raw herbs, teas, granule, capsule and teapills.

 Nutrition is a huge component of wellness and healing.
-The right alterations to your diet and exercise regimen can make a tremendous difference in how you feel each day.
+The right alterations to your diet, stretching and exercise regimen can make a tremendous difference in how you feel each day.

 We strive to provide a comfortable and relaxing atmosphere for all.
 Please refrain from cell phone use during sessions, and speak in moderate tones.
 You are welcome to bring your own headphones to listen to, and feel free to arrive early and enjoy a cup of tea.
 Allow yourself ample time to unwind!

 Please let us know if you are running late, or if you will not make it for your scheduled appointment.
 We are happy to reschedule you to another time or day.
 We do have a strict cancellation policy.